top of page

-Cancellation/Rescheduling - I require 24 hours notice if canceling or rescheduling your appointment.
+Cancellation/Rescheduling - I require at least 24 hours notice if canceling or rescheduling your appointment.
 If I receive a cancellation less than 24 hours, full payment is still due.
 Last minute cancellations and rescheduling are unacceptable.
-If you have pre-purchased a package of massages and I receive a less than 24 hour cancellation notice, your canceled appointment will count as a massage.

-If your horse has never had a massage before, I require that you check with your veterinarian first especially if your horse has any current or recent illness or injury.
+If your horse has never had a massage before, I require that you check with your veterinarian first especially if your horse has any current or recent illness, injury or on medication.

 Please have your horse ready on time for their massage appointment:

-groomed if dirty with dried mud or sweat or mostly dried off if wet and hooves picked
+groomed if dirty with dried mud or sweat mostly dried off if wet and hooves picked

-3. I require that you the owner, trainer or barn manager be present during the entire first evaluation and massage - owner does not need to be present after first massage
+I require the owner be present during the entire first evaluation and massage - owner does not need to be present after first massage

 *Equine massage therapy is NOT a substitute for veterinary care